10 homework tips for babysitters

 "Rewards work better when we want our kids to start doing something," McNerney says.
 "So, instead of saying 'No TV until your work is done,' try saying, 'You can watch TV after your homework is done.'
 It's a subtle, but powerful difference in motivating kids."

 Rewards don't have to involve television; try things like playing a board game, walking to the park or building a block castle together.

 Additionally, be sure to praise students.
 Point out what they are doing well, such as staying on task, using creative thinking or double-checking their answers.

 Ultimately, homework is not the responsibility of the parent or the sitter.
-It's okay to provide guidance as your charge works through a few problems, but don't walk them through each one.
+It's OK to provide guidance as your charge works through a few problems, but don't walk them through each one.